Adam Goldin is a Philadelphia-based macroeconomist specializing in international and financial issues.

 Adam has an accomplished history evaluating issuers’ financial structure, debt management, economic condition and management quality.

 Adam earned his graduate degree in Economics at Fordham.
 He also has a graduate degree in International Affairs from The George Washington University.

 Adam Goldin currently works in the Philadelphia metropolitan area.
 When not in the office, Adam enjoys exploring all the very best that the city has to offer.

-Adam Goldin’s work emphasizes his longstanding interest in international affairs which culminated in decades of academic and professional experience.
+Adam Goldin’s work emphasizes his longstanding interest in international affairs which culminated in years of academic and professional experience.

 Adam Goldin has always been passionate about international affairs.
 Goldin is quite the history buff, and has always been fascinated by the way countries interact with one another.
 When reviewing historical events, Goldin observes the strategies used by various governments when making alliances during wars and other periods of international tension.

 It all began when Adam was a precocious child reading the New York Times every day.
 He was fascinated with the Vietnam War, reading about the conflict avidly, which led to a greater interest in international affairs as a whole.
 It comes as no surprise that in school, Goldin’s favorite subject was social studies.